 Frequently Asked Questions

-Answers to the most common questions about booking with Maladriela at Ink Tattoo.
+Answers to the most common questions about booking a session with Maladriela at Ink Tattoo.

 Booking & Contact